 Getting started in North Carolina

 North Carolina cottage food producers must complete a long application process, which includes a home inspection.
 Prior to inspection, North Carolina cottage food producers must create a detailed business plan, check local permitting and zoning information, create labels, and provide a copy of a recent water bill.
 If a North Carolina cottage food producer uses well water, then the water must be tested for coliform bacteria prior to inspection.
 Some local jurisdictions require completion of a food safety course.
-North Carolina cottage food producers cannot have any pets or animals in the kitchen at any time.

 North Carolina cottage food labels